erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 man-in-the-middle attacks are possible.
 In this scenario, the use of end-to-end HTTP signatures prevents the attacker from *modifying* the message, but it *doesn't* prevent him from executing replay-attacks.
-With help of the `Date` and `X-Request-Id` headers, partners MAY implement additional security measures to prevent such attacks.
+With help of the `Date` (`Original-Date`) and `X-Request-Id` headers, partners MAY implement additional security measures to prevent such attacks.

 ### Non-repudiation